interpretml/LLM-Tabular-Memorization-Checker/README.md

 # 🐘 Testing Language Models for Memorization of Tabular Data

-This is an open-source package that provides different functions to test LLMs for prior experience with tabular datasets.
-This package is currently under active development.
+This open-source package provides different functions to test LLMs for memorization and prior experience with tabular datasets.

 Features: